agilosoftware/objeq/doc/Reference.md

 Before diving in deep, we should define some of the terms that will be used throughout this section:

 ### Source Set
 An array used as the source of queried data.
-As Queries may be chained, a [Result Set] may also serve as a Source Set.
-The Items of a Source Set will be [Decorated] by objeq in order to allow dynamic querying of modified data.
+As Queries may be chained, a Result Set may also serve as a Source Set.
+The Items of a Source Set will be Decorated by objeq in order to allow dynamic querying of modified data.

 ### Decorated
-Any Arrays or Objects that objeq encounters while processing dynamic [Queries] will be Decorated.
-What this means is that the library will replace certain Properties and methods with wrapper functions such that changes can be observed. (see [Decoration Notes])
+Any Arrays or Objects that objeq encounters while processing dynamic Queries will be Decorated.
+What this means is that the library will replace certain Properties and methods with wrapper functions such that changes can be observed. (see Decoration Notes)

 ### Working Set
-The Working Set is a set of Items based on the original [Source Set].
+The Working Set is a set of Items based on the original Source Set.
 It is a temporary container, and at any point in time may be in various states of sorting or refinement.

 ### Result Set
 An array that is the result of queried data.
-While not strictly *read-only*, a Result Set that is produced by dynamic [Queries] will be overwritten if any of the Query's [Source Set] data or [Parameters] change.
+While not strictly *read-only*, a Result Set that is produced by dynamic Queries will be overwritten if any of the Query's Source Set data or Parameters change.

 ## Query
+A Query consists of a set of steps, separated by the keyword 'then' or a pipe character (|).
+Each step of a Query will yield an intermediate Result Set that will become the Source Set for the next Query Step.
+In this way, you can expand or refine the results of your query as necessary.
+For example:

+    lastName == 'Beck' select each addresses then country == 'Germany'

+Which could have also been written as:

+    lastName == 'Beck' <: addresses | country == 'Germany'

+This is a Query that consists of two Query Steps.

+1) The first Step filters the Source Set to only those Items whose lastName property matches the String 'Beck'.
+It then produces an intermediate Result Set consisting of the elements stored by the addresses property.

+2) The second Step processes the intermediate Result Set and filters those items by a country property, resulting in a Result Set that must match the String 'Germany'.

+## Query Step
-A Query consists of three optional parts.
-The first is a [Predicate] that is used to filter your Source Set, the second is a [Collator] for ordering the results, and the third is a [Selector] for drilling into the filtered results.
+A Query Step consists of three optional parts.
+The first is a Predicate that is used to filter your Source Set, the second is a Collator for ordering the results, and the third is a Selector for drilling into the filtered results.
 The basic grammar for a Query is as follows:

     Predicate? ( Collator?
 Selector? | Selector?
 Collator? )

-Essentially the [Predicate] must come first, followed by an optional [Collator] and an optional [Selector].
-The order of the [Collator] and [Selector] is important because it determines whether or not the sorting is executed against the [Selector] results.
+Essentially the Predicate must come first, followed by an optional Collator and an optional Selector.
+The order of the Collator and Selector is important because it determines whether or not the sorting is executed against the Selector results.

 For example, the following are *entirely* different Queries: